utkarsh-ls/You-ll-WIN/scenes/act1.md

 hong({body:"0_sammich"});
 ```

-b: Whip out your laptop and do some work right now!
+b: make a habit of studying atleast till 2 in the morning!

 `hong({eyes:"0_annoyed"})`

-h: Um, I'd rather not get crumbs in my keyboa--
+h: Um, I'd rather not stay up that late in the nigh--

 ```
 bb({mouth:"normal", eyes:"fear"});
 Game.OVERRIDE_TEXT_SPEED = 1.5;
 ```

-b: If we're not contributing to the body of society then we're a society-parasite!
+b: If we don't sleep less than 4 hours, we will end up becoming a burden on our parents!

-b: The society-body will go to the society-doctor for medication to kill their society-parasites then we'll--
+b: Our parents will be disappointed in us, and everyone will think we are lazy and useless.
+Then everyone will hate us, and we'll--

 ```
 bb({body:"panic", mouth:"normal", eyes:"fear"});